Kenichiro Kamei

 Education: BA Tokyo Institute of Technology; MA Tokyo Institute of Technology; PhD Tokyo Institute of Technology

-Kenichiro Kamei is a stem cell engineer and a visiting associate professor in biology and bioengineering.
-He completed his BA (1998) and MS (2000) and obtained his Ph.
-D. from the Tokyo Institute of Technology in 2003.
+Kenichiro Kamei is a stem cell engineer and an associate professor specializing in biology and bioengineering.
+He earned his BA (1998) and MS (2000) before obtaining his PhD from the prestigious Tokyo Institute of Technology in 2003.

-His research goal is to recreate a whole body within a single and tiny device, named the “Body on a Chip,” to mimic the physiological and pathological conditions of living systems in vitro.
-To accomplish this goal, he is taking an interdisciplinary approach integrating stem cell biology, chemical biology, physics, micro/nanotechnology, and materials science.
-He is now applying his research strategy for regenerative medicine and drug discovery for humans and endangered animals to achieve proper global healthcare.
+Kamei's ambitious research objective revolves around the creation of a miniature, all-inclusive device called the "Body on a Chip."
+This innovative concept aims to replicate the physiological and pathological conditions of living systems in vitro.
+To realize this vision, Kamei employs an interdisciplinary approach, seamlessly integrating stem cell biology, chemical biology, physics, micro/nanotechnology, and materials science.
+His research efforts are currently focused on advancing regenerative medicine and drug discovery for both humans and endangered animals, with the ultimate goal of promoting global healthcare.

-He was a postdoctoral fellow at the Molecular Biology Institute, the University of California, Los Angeles (UCLA), a staff research associate at the California NanoSystems Institute at UCLA, an assistant professor, and then an associate professor at iCeMS, Kyoto University.
+Kamei's career includes a postdoctoral fellowship at the Molecular Biology Institute at the University of California, Los Angeles (UCLA), a staff research associate position at the California NanoSystems Institute at UCLA, and roles as an assistant professor and later an associate professor at iCeMS, Kyoto University.

 Courses Taught